Bieslookje/Subhalos_GGL/README.md

 The main code halo_model_WL includes all the necessary functions to: (1) compute the matter power spectrum based a halo model formalism with or without the inclusion of subhalos and 'tweak' parameters, and (2) calculate the angular galaxy-galaxy lensing power spectrum for given tomographic lens and source samples.

-SASHIMI-C (for CDM subhalos) is applied in job_c.sh and SASHIMI-SIDM in job_si.sh, which are optimized to calculate the necessary subhalo properties efficiently for the input redshifts and halo masses.
+SASHIMI-C (for CDM subhalos) is applied in batch_job_c.py and SASHIMI-SIDM in batch_job_si.py, which are optimized to calculate the necessary subhalo properties efficiently for the input redshifts and halo masses.

 The power spectrum estimates are calculated from galaxy position and ellipticity data using the NaMaster method in pcls.py.